Expand your nature connections

 Mindfulness and meditation are intended to help us fully drop into our lives.
 When we practice mindfulness, there are very real benefits:

 If you become aware that you are causing or have caused harm, it's not too late to turn it around!
-Quit the practice, confront your privilege, clarify your intentions, make amends, and do better moving forward.
+Quit the practice, re-focus your intentions, make amends, and do better moving forward.

 Here are three ideas for beginning a nature-based art mindfulness practice:

 Choose a nature image that brings you joy.
 Explore every aspect of the image.
 What do you see?
 What might you hear?
 Smell?
 Feel?
 Taste?
 Now, close your eyes and continue to experience the scene in your mind's eye.

 This practice can help develop imagination.
 As you continue to practice, notice if you see colors and forms, or hear the calming sounds of nature.
 See if you can tap into a brightness and sense of well-being.
 Practice regularly to experience deepened awareness.

 Choose a nature image that brings you joy.
 Explore every aspect of the image.
 What do you see?
 What might you hear?
 Smell?
 Feel?
 Taste?
 Now, close your eyes and focus on your connection to and place within that nature scene.
 Listen, reach out, move around, and touch, smell, taste.
 Nurture your connection to everything by noticing how things respond to your movements.

 Practicing this way will bring your full attention to and acknowledgement of what it means to be within this world of interconnection and cause/effect.

 Choose an image of your favorite flower and put it in a space where you need a gentle, persistent reminder to stay present.
 Let the love of these flowers become its own meditation.
 Let your eyes take in every detail, expression, color, and shape with love.